MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nc-wdfrequest-evt_wdf_request_impersonate.md

 User-Mode Driver Framework (UMDF) does not allow a driver's <i>EvtRequestImpersonate</i> callback function to call any of the framework's object methods.
 This ensures that the driver does not expose the impersonation level to other driver callback functions or other drivers.

+The <b>EVT_WDF_REQUEST_IMPERSONATE</b> function type is defined in the Wdfrequest.h header file.
+To more accurately identify errors when you run the code analysis tools, be sure to add the `_Use_decl_annotations_` annotation to your function definition.
+The `_Use_decl_annotations_` annotation ensures that the annotations that are applied to the <b>EVT_WDF_REQUEST_IMPERSONATE</b> function type in the header file are used.

+The following restrictions also apply:

+ - When the driver calls [**WdfRequestImpersonate**](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfrequest/nf-wdfrequest-wdfrequestimpersonate) with `ImpersonationLevel = SecurityIdentification`, the callback cannot call **LoadLibrary** or perform any action requiring an access check.

+ - The same principle applies to DLL delay load.
+Consider an example in which the driver impersonates at identification level, and the callback calls **GetUserNameW**.
+Because this API in turn delay loads another DLL and calls **GetUserNameExW**, the initial call might fail with **ERROR_PROC_NOT_FOUND** or **ERROR_BAD_IMPERSONATION_LEVEL**.
+In such a case, the callback should instead call **GetUserNameExW** directly.

 For more information, see <a href="https://docs.microsoft.com/windows-hardware/drivers/wdf/handling-client-impersonation-in-umdf-drivers">Handling Client Impersonation in UMDF Drivers</a>.